craiig/keychain-tools/tce_analysis/mujava3/README.md

 # Usage
+1. To produce the set of categories used in the paper, run `make analyze`
+2. To re-do any of the steps performed to achieve the analysis, see below

+## Usage to generate mutants
 1. Run `make` to unpack all dependent files and run the mujava interface that can be used to generate the mutants.
 2. In Mujava gui, Check off all .java source files on the left, there should be